-Growing up with an Asian mother and a father of European decent, I experienced first-hand that interesting lifestyle of a multicultural family.
-From my diet to my traditions, I was raised with a diverse outlook which I saw as normal until I stepped foot in my friends’ houses.
+Growing up with an Asian mother and a father of European decent, I experienced that interesting lifestyle of a multicultural family first-hand.
+From my diet to my traditions, I was raised with a diverse outlook that I always thought was normal—until I stepped in to my friends’ houses.

-I was convinced that everyone had a rice cooker, that it was as common as a microwave or television, but that is not the case.
-It turns out that people don’t eat rice as often as I do (unless it’s the Uncle Ben’s Stovetop brand of so-called rice that everyone is eating) and no, not everyone knows how to cook it.
+I was convinced everyone had a rice cooker, that it was as common as a microwave or television, but that is not the case.
+It turns out people don’t eat rice as often as I do (unless it’s the Uncle Ben’s stovetop brand of so-called rice everyone else is eating), and no, not everyone knows how to cook it.

-In my house, dinner is different every night and it ranges from European to Asian cuisine to what anyone else would eat!
+In my house, dinner is different every night; it ranges from European to Asian cuisine, to everything anyone else would eat!
 Do you eat a lot of fish?
 I hear Asians eat a lot of fish—I eat fish as much as any other person.
-Growing up in a multicultural household, I’ve never had to stick to one norm or even consider that there has to be a norm.
+Growing up in a multicultural household, I’ve never had to stick to one norm, or even consider that there has to be a norm.

-Even though my father is Ukrainian and French, I will never be recognized as that.
-What people see is my Filipino complexion and there you have it: I’m Asian nothing more.
-Growing up in a multicultural household meant identifying myself with one half–mainly the half others saw–and this wasn’t the doing of my parents, but rather my peers.
+Even though my father is Ukrainian and French, I will never be recognized as European.
+What people see is my Filipino complexion and there you have it: I’m Asian and nothing more.
+Growing up in a multicultural household meant identifying myself with only half of my heritage—mainly the half others saw.
+This wasn’t the fault of my parents, but of my peers.

 Speaking Different Languages

-In a multicultural household, usually two or more languages are spoken, though in some circumstances that’s not the case.
+In a multicultural household, families usually speak two or more languages, though that’s not always the case.
 Some families, like my own, solely speak English.
 But trips to grandma’s house meant picking up on the basics of the Filipino language, Tagalog.
-I do wish that I was raised to be bilingual, because growing up with that skill is extremely beneficial and would be handy in the future.
+I do wish that I was raised to be bilingual, because it would be extremely beneficial and handy in the future.

-Being a mixed-race child means that, most likely, you resemble either one parent or neither.
-Usually, you pick up on the dominant traits but, through my experience of meeting fellow mixed-race kids it’s somewhat odd when you don’t necessarily resemble either of your parents or even your siblings.
-When we were growing up, my mother was asked if she was my and my sibling’s nanny, because of how little we resembled her at first.
+Being a mixed-race child means that, most likely, you either resemble one parent or neither.
+Usually, you pick up the dominant traits, but, through my experience of meeting fellow mixed-race kids, it’s somewhat odd when you don’t resemble either of your parents, or your siblings.
+When we were growing up, my mother was asked if she was me and my sibling’s nanny, because of how little we resembled her at first.

 It gets even weirder when I go to gatherings of extended family—you stick out like a sore thumb.
-I’m the “Asian” cousin; with my clear Asian features it’s amusing to compare me to my Caucasian cousins who don’t resemble me in the slightest.
+I’m the “Asian” cousin; with my clear Asian features it’s amusing to compare me to my Caucasian cousins.

 People Play The “Guess Your Ethnicity” Game